sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 **Figure 1.
 Authentication Mechanism Selection Process**

 **<Rachel: Present each step as an action the reader needs to complete.
-Recommend using the following structure and text to replace the information starting with "1.
-Asset Risk Assessment" (marked off in bordered area below).>**
+Recommend using the following structure and text to replace the information that starts with "1.
+Asset Risk Assessment" below.>**
 * **Step 1 - Assess Risk.** Evaluate the likelihood and effect of losing or compromising each asset within a security area, and document the risk levels (LOW, MODERATE, HIGH) for each asset.
 * **Step 2 - Categorize Security Areas.** Assign a risk level to the security area.
 The risk should be equal to the asset with the highest risk within the area.
 For example, if you have several assets within the area (including both LOW- and HIGH-risk assets), classify it as a HIGH-risk security area.
 You can also split the area into separate security areas, each with a different risk categorization.
 * **Step 3 - Determine Authentication Factors.** Identify the minimum number of authentication factors required for access.
 Authentication is based on verifying one, two, or three of the following factors:<br>